 Have you ever heard of platonic solids?
 This term may not be familiar to you, but I am sure you will recognize these 3-d geometric shapes!
-Today I am going to show you how to make some platonic solids with straws and pipe cleaners.
+Today I am going to show you how to make some platonic solids or 3D shapes with straws and pipe cleaners.
 They are tons of fun to make and play with after they are made.
 See also my printable 3-d paper shapes!

 What Are Platonic Solids?